by Libbylawrence and Doc Quantum

 Dan nodded.
 “I’m afraid we were.”

 “Lois Lane wrote a feature story about it,” said Jimmy Olsen sympathetically.
-“She interviewed TNT in Kandor four years ago. (*) But I’d really like to hear how it happened from your point of view.”
+“She interviewed TNT in Kandor a few years back. (*) But I’d really like to hear how it happened from your point of view.”

 [(*) Editor’s note: “The Museum of Eternity,” Superman Family #190 (July-August, 1978).]